NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 	in quiet Melia Prime.

 # The Kosol:
 Kosol were reptilian-like people.
-They stopped on the first Melia Mar.
+They stopped in Melia Prime.
 	They alternated between walking on 2 and 4 legs.
-They were seen as intruders in Melia Mar.
+They were seen as intruders in Melia Prime.
 Unlike other travelers, they lacked the tact to play gods or anything divine.
-They also had a brash streak setting up a dominion in the center of Melia Mar.
+They also had a brash streak setting up a dominion in the center of Melia Prime.
 Some were known for killing Melians for on occasion fun.
 	(Gorilla Lizards) Melians eventually started having fights with the Kosol.
 This led to the biggest war Melia ever faced.
-The Pan began to modify their genetics in order to get the upper hand over the lizards.
+The Pan began to modify their genetics in order to get the upper hand over these lizards.

 # The Tyrants:
 Eventually the Pan modify their genetics so much they were considered a different